 No, CBD or Cannabitol is derived from cannabis plants but contains No THC, which is the main element that causes people (or pets) to get high.
 If you purchase high quality and pure CBD products that have been third-party tested to ensure that there are no impurities and ZERO THC, your pooch pal will not experience a buzz or high effect.

 The amount depends on the size of your pet, what you’re using CBD to treat, and following the recommended use of the product itself.
 Most pet owners will give CBD orally to their dog through their main meals, or as tasty treats.

-Research has show that a good starting dosage is .2 mg per 1 kilogram of body weight.
+Research has show that a good starting dosage based on your pups weight is: